 Prioritize What You Want First

-There is an amazing book by Brian Tracy called Eat that Frog! that I re-visit often and that is my favorite book on time management and it’s incredibly eye-opening.
-The concept is very simple: take a look at all of the tasks you have to do – determine which tasks are most aligned with your goals and do those tasks first.
+There is an amazing book by Brian Tracy called Eat that Frog! that I re-visit often for how well it lays out the concept of time management.
+The message is simple: take a look at all of the tasks you have to do and then determine which tasks are most aligned with your goals.
+Then, do those tasks first.

 Carve Out Time for Total Focus

 One of the best books I have ever read Cal Newport’s DEEP WORK: Rules for Focused Success in a Distracted World argues that wasting time on our phones on social media and texting and inboxes destroys our ability to focus on activities of high worth.
-Cal is, an assistant professor at Georgetown University, in computer science, also includes “the shiny tangle of infotainment sites like BuzzFeed and Reddit” in the category of things that disrupt our attention spans and pull us away from the things that truly feed us and allow us to leave our marks.
+Cal is an assistant professor at Georgetown University, in computer science, and includes in this list of activities “the shiny tangle of infotainment sites like BuzzFeed and Reddit.”
+All of it, he says, divides our attention spans and pull us away from the things that truly feed us and allow us to leave our marks.

 Get An Automation Strategy In Place